dy1io/hassio-addons/b2/DOCS.md

 Allow empty directories to sync.

 **Caution**: _Setting this to `true` could delete all of your backups._

+### Options: `delay`

+How long to wait between syncs (in seconds).
+Setting this number too low could cause excessive class C transactions and increase your B2 bill.

 ## Restore from B2